Douglas Camfield: Doctor Who

 One of Camfield's notable contributions to the series was the casting of Nicholas Courtney as Brigadier Lethbridge-Stewart, who became one of the longest-running and most popular characters in its history.

-He submitted a script for the series to producer Philip Hinchcliffe called The Lost Legion, which involved aliens and the French Foreign Legion (a subject which fascinated him).
-However, the story never made it into production.
+In 1967, Camfield submitted an initial script, co-written with Robert Kitts, titled Operation Werewolf.
+It was not brought forward by then producer Innes Lloyd, but was later adapted by Big Finish Productions in 2024.
+Shortly after directing The Seeds of Doom, Camfield was commissioned by Philip Hinchcliffe to write a four part serial for Doctor Who in 1976.
+The Lost Legion, would've centered around a North African outpost of the French Foreign Legion and two alien races at war.
+It was also going to feature the death of companion Sarah Jane Smith.
+After repeated submission delays it was dropped from the schedule.

 He was also one of eight faces whose images are seen during the mind-bending sequence of the serial The Brain of Morbius (1976), inferred to be early incarnations of the Doctor.
 Notably, the incarnation represented by his image appeared again in a flashback sequence of the Virgin New Adventures novel Cold Fusion.

 Personal life

 Camfield died of a heart attack on 27 January 1984.
 He was married to actress Sheila Dunn, whom he cast in the Doctor Who stories The Daleks' Master Plan, The Invasion, and Inferno.
 They had a son, Joggs, who featured heavily in a DVD tribute documentary, Remembering Douglas Camfield, which was included in the 2013 DVD release of Camfield's Doctor Who serial Terror of the Zygons.